Quantcast

 At the end of the day, the last image is critical.
 People spend their entire lives collecting Whats to fill their WHO, and almost nobody succeeds.
 This means, that by judging someone completely by What they have, you'll end up losing sight of WHO they truly are in essence because there'll be HUGE GAPS that haven't been filled in yet, and may never be filled in within their lifetime.
 In another chapter, we'll discuss the idea of viewing the right WHOs, on the right layers.

 If anything is missing from the picture, that obviously means you haven't seen the full picture.
 Just like how you shouldn't judge a book by its cover, you also shouldn't judge an entire book based on the version that you've read with countless missing pages.
 You shouldn't judge an entire WHO based on an idea you've concocted without all of the facts, or without all the Whats that'd be needed to fill them in, and to fill in their WHO.
 There are just too many Whats to account for in life.
-Even if there weren’t?, you'd still only be measuring the size of What fits inside of the WHO, and not the material it is made out of.
+Even if there weren’t, you'd still only be measuring the size of What fits inside of the WHO, and not the material it is made out of.
 Size doesn't necessarily prove worth.

-Funny enough, with time, using WHOs as a unit of measurement may become the easiest way for you to know how to help your friends out, how to hurt your enemies, or make people feel... however you'd like.
+Funny enough, with time, using WHOs as a unit of measurement may become the easiest way for you to know how to help your friends, how to hurt your enemies, or make people feel... however you'd like.
 You see, if you know WHO they are, and have paid attention to What they have… well, now you know their yearnings in life, and can fill them in to a certain degree, making them feel anything from somewhat content to extremely passionate.
 Or, you can make them feel negatively by removing a key What or by placing in the wrong What and adding tension.
 Better yet, you can make your enemies feel repulsed or negatively towards the things that would actually help them in any given situation.

 Every WHO you desire fills some void from deep within you, these voids being the Whats that still have no matching WHOs for themselves.
-Whether you know what that void is or not, it still exists if you feel unfulfilled.
-That’s not to say that the void is a completely empty pit of despair; only that it could be filled more, and until it is, you won’t feel like you’re the best "you" that you could be.
+Whether you know what that void is or not, it still exists if you feel

 Luckily, things like “true love” and the perfect partner can fill even extremely large voids.
 Of course, even large voids can be filled in with many smaller pieces if done correctly and carefully.
 You'll just need to fill in each of the smaller pieces emotionally, all on its own, so it may take a bit of time.
-This is how I view practices like "Exposure Therapy” (Manson).
-Sidenote: This is not to say that a romantic partner is all that you need to have a good life.
-Some people’s “relationship voids” might be so full as to be filled to the brim, and any romance, or even platonic relationships that are added, might be too much for them, leading to friction and tension.
+These processes are how I view common practices, such as "Exposure Therapy” (Manson)

-If you can fill in these larger voids, you can quickly establish more pride in WHO you are.
-The first step should be simple.
-You need to identify these voids.
+these voids.
 I find it best to start with the most painful ones.
-To know what those are, you can read the entirety of Menu 3: What Are You Now?, but if you feel like that is too difficult of a task for you, as it was for me starting out, we can simply start with the things that you’ve desired recently, but seemingly could not have.
+To know what those are, you can read the entirety of Section 2, but if you feel like that is too difficult of a task for you, as it was for me starting out, we can simply start with the things that you’ve desired recently, but seemingly could not have.
 We’ll be discussing this in the chapter “The Unstoppable

 We'll reach them all when we get there, but for now, let's take our time, yeah?
 There is still a lot to be discussed between here and there, and only the journey that's done without missing a single step is a journey done right.